Hong Kong school students form human chain after weekend of protests

 The China Daily newspaper said Sunday’s rally was proof foreign forces were behind the protests and warned demonstrators should “stop trying the patience of the central government”.

-China denies the accusation of meddling and says Hong Kong is an internal affair.
-It has denounced the protests, accusing the United States and Britain of fomenting unrest, and warned of the damage to the economy.

-“The United States continues to monitor events in Hong Kong,” said a senior U.S. official, speaking on condition of anonymity.
+A senior U.S. official, speaking on condition of anonymity, said the United States was monitoring events in Hong Kong.

 “The freedoms of expression and assembly are core values that we share with the people of Hong Kong, and those freedoms must be vigorously protected.
-As the President has said: ‘they’re looking for democracy and I think most people want democracy’.”
+As the president has said, ‘They’re looking for democracy and I think most people want democracy’,” the official said.

-Reporting by Jessie Pang and Anne Marie Roantree.
-Additional reporting by Roberta Rampton in Washington.
-Editing by Lincoln Feast.
+Reporting by Jessie Pang, Anne Marie Roantree and Farah Master.
+Additional reporting by Joseph Campbell in Hong Kong and Roberta Rampton in Washington; Editing by Lincoln Feast, Robeert Birsel